 (iii) PDZ mediated viral perturbation of infected cells signaling pathways;

 (iv) Function of whirlin in the mecanoelectric transduction in the internal ear;

-(v) Biosynthesis of the fungal cell wall and structural and functional analysis of the RodA hydrophobins from Aspergillus fumigatusconidia.
+(v) Structure and biosynthesis of the fungal cell wall and structural and functional analysis of hydrophobins from the fungal pathogen Aspergillus fumigatus.